 - Review proposed hire and salary schedule placement with the appropriate administrators if other than standard entry level.

-- If credentials and references are satisfactory, a contingent offer of position is made.
-If rejected, consider another that was interviewed, per direction of committee, or return to #14.
-If accepted, notify supervisor and establish start date, submit recommendation to hire and salary schedule placement to president, copy to benefits coordinator.
-Upon approval of recommendation by the president, notify all candidates, by mail to those not selected for interview, and by personal contact with all internal candidates and those actually interviewed.
-Notify Kirtland Board of Trustees and employees.
+- If credentials and references are satisfactory, a contingent offer of the position is made.
+If rejected, consider another that was interviewed, per direction of the committee, or return to # 15.
+If accepted, notify the supervisor and establish start date, submit a recommendation to hire and salary schedule placement to the president, copy to benefits coordinator.
+Upon approval of recommendation by the president, notify all candidates, by mail to those not selected for an interview, and by personal contact with all internal candidates and those actually interviewed.
+Inform Kirtland Board of Trustees and employees.

-- Prior to start date, ensure workspace is ready, office supplies are available, a mentor has been designated, an employee internet use agreement has been completed, and name tag and “welcome kit” is ordered.
+- Prior to start date, ensure workspace is ready, office supplies are available, a mentor has been designated, if selected, internet access has been arranged, and name tag and “welcome kit” is ordered.

 - Schedule payroll and benefits paperwork and orientation meeting with benefits coordinator.

-- Schedule general orientation with the director of human resources, and in coordination with the supervisor’s orientation, introduce to co-workers and worksite.
-In the weeks following the start date, the director of human resources will confer periodically with the employee, their mentor, and supervisor to identify and assist in resolving questions or concerns.
+- Schedule general orientation with human resources, and in coordination with the supervisor’s orientation, introduce to co-workers and worksite.
+In the weeks following the start date, the human resources staff will confer periodically with the employee, their mentor, and supervisor to identify and assist in resolving questions or concerns.